esrasuel/esrasuel.github.io/_pages/projects.md

 Funded projects
 ------

-Here is a full list of funded projects where I am/was the principle investigator (PI) or Co-PI since the award of my PhD in 2016.
+Here is a full list of funded projects where I am/was the principle investigator (PI) or Co-PI.

 * **Swiss Data Science Center, Switzerland**,  (co-PI, 2022- ), *DeepInAfrica: Deep statistical learning based image analysis for measurement of socioeconomic development in Sub-Saharan Africa*,